Fentanyl Addiction: Symptoms, Causes, Risk, Treatment and Prevention

 What are the Signs and Symptoms of Fentanyl Addiction?

-Fentanyl addiction can cause symptoms like extreme drowsiness, constipation, runny nose, neglecting personal hygiene, mood swings, depression, and impaired cognitive function:
+The signs of fentanyl addiction include symptoms like extreme drowsiness, constipation, runny nose, neglecting personal hygiene, mood swings, depression, and impaired cognitive function:

 Physical Signs